Iridescent Centrism: Insight Over Ideology For A Transformational Politics & Regenerative Capitalism

-We cannot achieve the higher-frequency creative tension without something as powerful as ideology but does not include its perils.
-On the live, liquid spirit of genuine experiences of universal connection/love can provide this without the dangers of religious or economic dogma.
+We cannot achieve the higher-frequency, HCF, 3rd Way creative tension neccessary for a truly transformational politics and a regenerative form of capitalism, without something at the core that is as powerful and inspiring as ideology but does not include its many perils.
+Only the live, liquid spirit of genuine experiences of universal connection/love can provide this without the dangers of religious or economic dogma.
 If you don’t believe me, how about one of the leading lights of the original European Left, Rosa Luxemburg:

 Socialism in life demands a complete spiritual transformation in the masses . . .
 Social instincts in place of egotistical ones, mass initiative in place of inertia, idealism which conquers all suffering, etc., etc. No one knows this better, describes it more penetratingly; repeats it more stubbornly than Lenin.
 But he is completely mistaken in the means he employs.
 Decree, dictatorial force of the factory overseer, draconian penalties, rule by terror.

-Without such “spiritual” love (I dislike the “S” word but it will do to discern the mystical truth), that we experience in our actions as “purpose”, there can be no genuine, fitting-the-moment morality.
+Without such “spiritual” love (I dislike the “S” word but it will do to discern the mystical truth that emerges within healed hearts and open minds), that we experience in our actions as “purpose”, in our heads as “insight”, and in our guts as “intuition”, there can be no genuine, fitting-the-moment morality.
 All we are left with is ideological ethics imposed upon us by Bentham (the cold, dispassionate calculations of utilitarianism) or Marx, Mao or Mises (the hot, violent urges of ideology).
 This makes leadership choices really hard.
 Matthew d’Ancona writes that, “[a]ccording to one person who has worked with Corbyn closely for years, “his certainty about his beliefs makes taking decisions as a leader very, very stressful and confusing.”
 He is entirely lacking in nimbleness and agility, or a zest for gaming out complex situations.”